bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

     If this option is set, Bugzilla will offer you a list to select from (instead of a text entry field) where a user needs to be selected.
 This option should not be enabled on sites where there are a large number of users.

 ajax_user_autocompletion
     If this option is set, typing characters in a certain user fields will display a list of matches that can be selected from.
-It is recommended to only turn this on if you are using mod_perl, because otherwise the response will be irritatingly slow.
+It is recommended to only turn this on if you are using mod_perl;
+    otherwise, the response will be irritatingly slow.

 maxusermatches
     Provide no more than this many matches when a user is searched for.
     If set to '1', no users will be displayed on ambiguous matches.
-This is useful for user privacy purposes.
+This is useful for user-privacy purposes.
 A value of zero means no limit.

 confirmuniqueusermatch
     Whether a confirmation screen should be displayed when only one user matches a search entry.